 Workshop: Predictive Models for Acute Oral Systemic Toxicity

-NICEATM invited scientists to develop and submit in silico models that predict any or all of these endpoints.
-This workshop will provide an opportunity for project participants to present their submitted models.
-Workshop participants will also discuss developing a consensus model that integrates the submitted models to predict acute oral toxicity, as well as next steps needed to encourage appropriate use of these models in regulatory contexts.
+NICEATM invited scientists to develop and submit in silico models that predicted any or all of these endpoints.
+This workshop, convened in April, provided an opportunity for project participants to present their submitted models.
+NICEATM scientists also presented an evaluation of the rat acute oral systemic toxicity test reproducibility as well as the development of a consensus model that integrates submitted models to generate consensus predictions for acute oral systemic toxicity.
+Workshop participants also discussed next steps needed to encourage appropriate use of predictive models in regulatory contexts.

 Workshop on the Monocyte Activation Test for Pyrogen Testing of Medical Devices